 The HydraHarp 400 software allows the control of all measurement parameters provided by the HydraHarp 400 module.
 The input channels are programmable for a variety of signal types.
-All functions of the system are controlled by a software interface for Windows 7 and Windows 8.
+All functions of the system are controlled by a software interface for Windows 10 and 11.
 The software provides functions such as the setting of measurement parameters, display of measurement results, loading and saving of measurement parameters and measurement curves.
 Important measurement characteristics such as count rate, count maximum and position, and histogram width (FWHM) are displayed continuously.
 A comprehensive online help function shortens the user's learning curve.
 Software upgrades for extended functionality will be available with further product development.

 Time-Tagged Time-Resolved (TTTR) mode allows the recording of individual count events directly to hard disk or computer memory.
 The timing of each photon is captured as an event record without any early data reduction (such as on-board forming of histograms).
 This mode is particularly interesting where, e.g., the dynamics in a fluorescence process are to be investigated in depth.
 The availability of the full timing information permits photon burst identification, which is of great value, e.g., for single molecule spectroscopy in a liquid flow.
 Other typical applications are Fluorescence Correlation Spectroscopy (FCS) and Burst Integrated Fluorescence Lifetime (BIFL) measurements.
 Together with an appropriate scan controller, TTTR mode is also suitable for ultra fast Fluorescence Lifetime Imaging (FLIM) with unlimited image size.
 Applications beyond fluorescence spectroscopy are, e.g., time interval analysis, quantum optics and related basic rearch.
 The HydraHarp 400 actually supports two different time-tagging modes, T2 and T3 Mode - a concept originally introduced with the PicoHarp 300.
 They differ slightly in their use of the input channels and by using the suitable mode, a very wide range of applications can be covered.